35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 Further, the Phase 2B application is a 'standalone' or 'drop-in' application, outside of the outline planning permission.
 If this 'standalone application' is approved, then there is a danger that the outline permission, which also covers Phases 3 and 4 of the regeneration, and includes the 50% affordable housing requirement, could be invalidated.
 This was a key issue in the High Court decision decision to quash NHG's attempt to change the wording of the outline permission.

-So, while there may be 50% affordable housing on Phase 2B, keeping it at this level for future phases could depend upon new planning applications, setting aside the outline permission.
+So, while there may be 50% affordable housing on Phase 2B, keeping it at this level for future phases could depend upon new planning applications, with the outline permission effectvely set aside [^11].

-Aside from this, NHG is depending upon Southwark's 'overprovision' on the FDS to achieve 50% affordable housing overall

-This means that the [NHG Strategy](https://planning.southwark.gov.uk/online-applications/files/0C27DCC26E24963CB2F1DF09827FD7A8/pdf/23_AP_2603-HOUSING_DELIVERY_STRATEGY.-3727685.pdf)  justifying Plot 18's shortfalls on Plot 18, and the possibility of making these up, may not apply to Phase 2B, because the Strategy relates only to the outline permission[^11].

 ### Will larger family housing shortfalls be made up?